• Skip to main content

 Notes

 This recipe, as written, is spicy and has a kick.
-If you would like to reduce the heat, substitute regular breakfast sausage for hot.
-You can also substitute Monterey Jack or gouda cheese for the Pepper Jack cheese.
+To reduce the heat, substitute regular breakfast sausage for hot.
+You can substitute Monterey Jack or gouda cheese for the Pepper Jack cheese.
 In addition, be sure to use “mild or regular” diced tomatoes and green chilies instead of “original” or “hot.”

 To make this recipe vegetarian, simply leave out the bacon and sausage.

-If you don’t have a cast-iron skillet, you can always use a sturdy disposable aluminum pan to smoke your dip.
+If you don’t have a cast-iron skillet, you can always smoke your dip using a sturdy disposable aluminum pan.ย ย

-I use a Big Green Egg for smoking, but any Kamado Joe type smoker or any gas, charcoal, or pellet grill with a lid, such as Traeger, works great too.
-Just follow your manufacturer’s instructions for smoking and maintain the temperature at 250 degrees F., and you are in business.
+I use a Big Green Egg for smoking, but any Kamado Joe type smoker or gas, charcoal, or pellet grill with a lid, such as Traeger, works great, too.
+Follow your manufacturer’s instructions for smoking and maintain the temperature at 250ยฐ F., and you are in business.

 Add a block of cream cheese to the mix if you want a little variety.
 Sauteed bell peppers and onions would also be a nice addition.